-Toxicological assessment: The OCS undertakes an evaluation of the mammalian toxicity of an active constituent based on studies conducted in laboratory animals and observations in humans (including clinical experiments, worker exposure studies, poisoning case reports and epidemiological studies).
+Toxicological assessment: The APVMA undertakes an evaluation of the mammalian toxicity of an active constituent based on studies conducted in laboratory animals and observations in humans (including clinical experiments, worker exposure studies, poisoning case reports and epidemiological studies).
 This toxicological (or hazard) assessment comprises hazard identification, which identifies the health effects the chemical can cause at excessive levels of exposure, and hazard characterisation, which determines exposure thresholds below which no adverse health effects are likely to occur.
 These exposure thresholds form the basis for the setting of public health standards covering dietary exposure to pesticide and veterinary medicine residues, and the setting of occupational exposure threshold.
-The dietary exposure standards and occupational exposure thresholds are subsequently used by the APVMA in their residues and dietary risk assessment and the OCS in their occupational health and safety assessment.
-The OCS determines whether the active constituent can be supported and recommends first aid directions, poisons scheduling and any necessary warnings for product labels.
+The dietary exposure standards and occupational exposure thresholds are subsequently used by the APVMA in their residues and dietary risk assessment and in their occupational health and safety assessment.
+The APVMA determines whether the active constituent can be supported and recommends first aid directions, poisons scheduling and any necessary warnings for product labels.

-Occupational health and safety assessment: Findings from the toxicological assessment are used by the OCS to undertake an occupational health and safety (or worker) risk assessment.
+Occupational health and safety assessment: Findings from the toxicological assessment are used by the APVMA to undertake an occupational health and safety (or worker) risk assessment.
 In this assessment, the estimated (by modelling) or measured (by observation or trial) level of occupational exposure resulting from the approved label use of an agricultural or veterinary chemical is compared to the occupational exposure threshold set during the toxicological assessment.
 Exposures below an acceptable margin from this threshold (usually 100-fold) are generally considered acceptable.
 This assessment also recommends safety directions, re-entry periods and restraints for all the uses supported by the assessment for inclusion on product labels.

 Residues and dietary risk assessment: The APVMA’s residues team undertakes the residues and dietary risk assessment.
 This assessment evaluates data from laboratory studies and field trials to establish withholding periods, maximum residue limits, residue definition and restraints for all use patterns supported by the assessment.
-Dietary exposure to pesticide and veterinary medicine residues in food is compared to the public health standards set by the OCS during the toxicological assessment.
+Dietary exposure to pesticide and veterinary medicine residues in food is compared to the public health standards set by the APVMA during the toxicological assessment.
 Dietary exposures below these health standards would indicate that the current label uses of products containing an active constituent would not lead to unsafe dietary exposure to residues.

 Environmental assessment: The Department of the Environment conducts the environmental risk assessment, which considers toxicity to aquatic and terrestrial organisms (including the determination of environmental exposure limits), the fate of the chemical in the receiving environment, and the estimated or measured environmental exposures resulting from the approved label uses.
 The resulting risk characterisation determines whether or not the risk is acceptable and whether or not any risks might be mitigated by appropriate label advice or other action.